martinohansen/ynabber/README.md

 ## Readers

-Currently tested readers and verified banks.
-Any bank supported by [Nordigen](https://nordigen.com/) (now known as GoCardless) should work.
+Currently tested readers and verified banks, but any bank supported by Nordigen should work.

 | Reader   | Bank            |   |
 |----------|-----------------|---|